GrenguyAkaTheo/Sync-YouTube-music-playlist/README.md

 `了冫⧸ヽ″廾勺″ー (feat. 重音テト).mp3` <-- Actual file name

 If a song fails to download dew to something along the lines of "video unavalale" but you can get the song in some other way, simply rename the song file to the exact title of the song on youtube music.
 And then to stop the script from erroring enter "history.txt", and add `youtube <The songs youtube ID (will look something like this "otS3u8227kY")>` as a new line anywhere in the file.
 This ID can be found in the songs link (like this, at the quoted location after "watch?v=" https://music.youtube.com/watch?v=`otS3u8227kY`&si=MNSqvxaIQXurzefd)

+This tags songs with ID3v2.3 rather than ID3v2.4.
+This is for better compatibility with older media players like VLC and audatious.
+You can change this in the yt-dlp download command within the script by changing line 86 to say  `"ffmpeg:-id3v2_version 4"` rather than `"ffmpeg:-id3v2_version 3"`

 The album tag is what youtube gives the script to use.
 If the album gets set to something like the song name (Or nothing at all) this is because of youtube, not the script its self :D